Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 Apple Mac computers are ideal for musicians.
 They are small and sleek and packed with the latest audio recording hardware.
-Apple is also adept at creating software and has a particular interest in the creative arts, so you get software like GarageBand and Logic Pro 9.
+Apple is also adept at creating software and has a particular interest in the creative arts.
 GarageBand is particularly good for small bands and beginners, whereas Logic Pro is aimed at music industry professionals.
 Both pieces of software are highly regarded in the music industry.
 Both are available direct from the Mac App Store.

 So getting the right Mac with all the right connections is vital for musicians.

 You will need a Mac with plenty of USB connections to connect external Mics and Midi interfaces.
 And you will also probably want to max out the storage of the Mac.
 This can either be done by purchasing a Mac with a large internal hard drive, or by attaching a large external hard drive.
 It’s best to get an external hard drive with a fast connection, but for price/speed balance some people suggest USB 3.0 rather than Apple’s newer Thunderbolt connection (although both will work quite well).
 We think it's better to go for Thunderbolt for the storage to leave the USB 3.0 slots free for your accessories.

 We’d steer clear of the slower USB 2.0 connection.
 It will work but it’s best to go for the faster technology now that it’s widespread.